XinYang-Pan/rcp-update/README.md

 1. Now we dit the location to v2 repository, and press *Update* menu.
 Now updates should be start right away and prompt us to restart application when it's done

 ![alt text](https://github.com/Sean-PAN2014/rcp-update/blob/master/pic/4.%20Action/panxinyang_1476771172262_87.png)

+there is no updates found, which is expected.
 ![alt text](https://github.com/Sean-PAN2014/rcp-update/blob/master/pic/4.%20Action/panxinyang_1476771187869_47.png)

+prompt us to restart application when it's done
 ![alt text](https://github.com/Sean-PAN2014/rcp-update/blob/master/pic/4.%20Action/panxinyang_1476771204206_55.png)

+After restart, we should be able to see the new changes
 ![alt text](https://github.com/Sean-PAN2014/rcp-update/blob/master/pic/4.%20Action/panxinyang_1476771215199_79.png)